jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ## What are controlled vocabularies?

-Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words, both homographs/homophones and synonyms/near-synonyms/quasi-synonyms). **Versus natural languages, CVs:**
+Controlled vocabularies stand in contrast with natural languages, which undermine information retrieval because they are fraught with polysemes (ambiguous words, both homographs/homophones and synonyms/near-synonyms/quasi-synonyms).
+Natural language in content objects is called free text. **Versus natural languages, CVs:**

 - Must clearly define the SCOPE of terms.
-This is done with scope notes (SN) and history notes (HN).
+This is done with scope notes (SN).
 - Must somehow link SYNONYMS, thereby increasing recall.
 This is often accomplished via the indicators UF (use for) and U (use), e.g. Salinity UF Saltiness, Saltiness U Salinity.
 - Must distinguish between HOMOGRAPHS, thereby increasing precision.
-Disambiguation is often accomplished with a modifier AKA difference AKA qualifier term, e.g. Mercury (metal), Mercury (planet), Mercury (car).
+Disambiguation is often accomplished with a modifier AKA difference AKA qualifier term AKA gloss, e.g. Mercury (metal), Mercury (planet), Mercury (car).
 - May capture SEMANTIC RELATIONSHIPS between terms, improving both recall and precision.

-CVs consist of terms and relationships.
+CVs consist of terms and relationships, described in term records.
 A preferred term may or may not be designated among synonyms.
 Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
-Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).Terms are chosen if warrant exists; this warrant may take a while to develop, leading to the category of candidate terms AKA provisional terms.
+Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
+A term may be an orphan, lacking any relationship to other terms.
+Terms are chosen if warrant exists; this warrant may take a while to develop, leading to the category of candidate terms AKA provisional terms.
 Warrants have different bases:

 - User warrant emerges from user search terms and feedback;
 - Literary warrant emerges from review of documents and standards; and